mcorino/wxRuby3/README.md

 custom wxWidgets library, there may be portions that require specific attributions or credits, such as TIFF or JPEG support.
 See the wxWidgets README and license files for details.
+See [here](CREDITS.md) for more details on and acknowledgement of the developers of these products.

 ## FAQ